How to Use Pulumi with Azure and Twingate

 npm install @pulumi/azure

-npm install @twingate-labs/pulumi-twingate
+npm install @twingate/pulumi-twingate

 3. Set up Azure Access for Pulumi